 - 8Add the cooked vegetables to the wok that has the rice sticks in it and stir.

-- 9Season with salt and pepper.Serve while hot, with calamansi or lemon.Advertisement
+- 9Serve while hot, with calamansi or lemon.Season with salt and pepper.Advertisement

 Categories : Ethnic Foods